sebomaniac/workoutbuddy/README.md

 - **User Profile Management**:
   - Secure authentication
-  - Save generated workout plans
+  - Save and revisit generated workout plans

 - **AI Chat Assistant**: Users can ask questions about their workout plans and receive personalized advice from the AI assistant.